danielrosehill/LLMs-on-LLMs/deployment/local-llms/could-you-use-a-local-llm-for-search-data-retrieval.md

 # Prompt

-What about a more advanced approach.
-Is it possible to use a local LLM for search?
+ > Is it possible to use a local LLM for search?
 For instance, the LLM could look through my vault and try to find the right file for me?

 # Output